X

 hand to

 mouth, in the shallow day to day.
-Without books we are zombies.
+Without books we are zombies,

-Frank's family was the product of
+Frank's family was the

 four centuries assimilating the

-vast American continent.
+Tidewater westward.
 The old cultural treasures had been too heavy

 for the